nCine/nCine-site/cmake-options.md

 - `NCINE_WITH_RENDERDOC`

   When this option is enabled the engine will feature the [in-application](https://renderdoc.org/docs/in_application_api.html) integration with the [RenderDoc](https://renderdoc.org/) graphics debugger.

+  - `RENDERDOC_DIR`

-  If the RenderDoc directory cannot be found automatically you can set its path with the `RENDERDOC_DIR` variable.
+    If the RenderDoc directory cannot be found automatically you can set its path with this variable.

 - `NCINE_PREFERRED_BACKEND`